 Be careful with older licenses!

 Older licenses contain stricter rules for correct information about the original work in case of subsequent uses.
-For example, the Creative Commons license CC-BY 2.0 loses its validity immediately if no link to the original work is provided or if a modification made (in terms of copyright law, see license module SA) is not indicated.
+For example, the Creative Commons license CC-BY 2.0 loses its validity immediately if no link to the original work is provided or if a modification made (in terms of copyright law, see license module ND) is not indicated.

 In principle, a subsequent user can receive a warning for this.
 Such a warning does not necessarily have to have legal consequences, but has already been used to make a profit with warning fees.
 For works with an older license it is therefore important to pay attention to the exact citation.

 For your own works, if possible, you should always use the latest version 4.0 of the license to facilitate subsequent use.
 With version 4.0, the rules for citation of sources have been made more flexible and the possibility to correct rule violations within 30 days has been created.

 Creative Commons also allows authors to re-license their works under the current version of the previously selected license.

 This module is part of every license model.